Parkinson's

 There is still no causal cure for Parkinson's disease.
 If drug therapies do not help or no longer help sufficiently, those affected can seek treatment in special clinics.
 Some of these specialist hospitals or neuro-rehab clinics also offer music therapy.
 This is an important accompanying therapy for Parkinson's disease.

 By RAS - Gait training people with Parkinson's can improve their ability to walk with music or a metronome.
 Depending on the target, you can work on a longer stride, a stronger arm swing or a safer gait.
 It is crucial for a successful therapy to decide to the right Training music.
 The pace of the exercise is individually therapeutically adjusted.
 When you slow down, you tend to speed up.
-In contrast, if your gait is unstable, you should choose slower tempos of 95 to a maximum of 105 bpm.
+On the other hand, if your gait is unstable, you should choose slower tempos of 95 to a maximum of 105 bpm.

-This is also the case with the Beelitz music gymnastics.
-It was developed by the therapists at the Parkinson Clinic Beelitz-Heilstätten for home-based training for people with Parkinson's disease.
+This is also the case with the Beelitz musical gymnastics.
+It was developed by the therapists from the Beelitz-Heilstätten Parkinson Center for self-training at home by people affected by Parkinson's disease.
+You can do this via the Parkinson Center 2 CDs with photo brochure relate.

 English version